benphua/AdministrativeTribunal-SemiAutomation-Tools/Datasets/Dataset Readme.md

-Note: The acronyms RT.2 and BC.1 – 4 are as per S.3.1 of the main thesis.
+**Note**: The acronyms RT.2 and BC.1 – 4 are as per S.3.1 of the main thesis.

 ### More Effort